 Some people like to put locks on their smaller bags to prevent pick pockets.

-This might work but placing locks on backpacks and other small bags can also make your item more of a target for some thieves.
+This might work but as mentioned placing locks on backpacks and other small bags can also make your item more of a target for some thieves.
+And we’ve already shown how easy it is to bust through a zipper.

 Are TSA approved locks just not that useful?